NEU-SNS/intl-iot/destination/README.md

                         addrPacketSize or addrPacketNum.
 ```
 Required options:
 - The -i options is required.
-This is the input PCAP file to be processed.
+This is the path to the input PCAP file to be processed.
 - The MAC address of the device whose traffic is recorded in the PCAP file is also needed.
 Inputting the MAC address can be done in two ways:
   - Input the MAC address using the -m option.
   - Input the device name in the -d option, and input the file name to a list of devices using the -c option.
 The list of devices is a text file with a different device on a new line.
 Each line follows the format: `[MAC address] [Device name]` Ex. `90:71:92:8a:f5:e4 appletv`